jungwoo721/Kimchi-Classification-PyTorch/README.md

 ## Preparation
 ### Download the dataset
 1. Register you in [NIA's dataset lake](https://aihub.or.kr/join/mberSe.do?currMenu=108&topMenu=108)
-1. Go to [dataset page in NIA for this project (Korean food dataset)](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=79) to download the dataset.
-Make sure to download all data
+2. Go to [dataset page in NIA for this project (Korean food dataset)](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=79) to download the dataset.
     - Note that the entire dataset is 15.73GB but we are going to use a portion of it.

 ### Prepare the dataset